Ceramics created by Picasso in French Riviera workshop where love blossomed

 A selection of ceramics created by Pablo Picasso will feature in the Impressionist and Modern Art Sale on 23rd October at Bonhams, Knightsbridge.

-Designed by the artist in the 1950s, the group includes plates, bowls, vases, ashtrays and pitchers modeled in ceramic and terracotta.
+Designed by the artist in the 1950s, the group includes plates, bowls, vases, ashtrays and pitchers modelled in ceramic and terracotta.
 Estimates are attractive, ranging from just £500-£700 to £4,000-£6,000.
 Designs feature Picasso's characteristic and playful imagery, covering mythological forms, primitive faces, animals and bullfights.
 Spouts and handles are cleverly repositioned to create facial or anatomical features on the ceramics.

 Ruth Graham of Bonhams Impressionist and Modern Art Department comments, "Picasso's ceramics offer an exciting and surprisingly accessible opportunity to own your very own work by perhaps the greatest master of the 20th century.
-The wide range of ceramics he produced are decorated with his instantly recognizable motifs, and it is fantastic to be able to hold a Picasso in your hands."
+The wide range of ceramics he produced are decorated with his instantly recognisable motifs, and it is fantastic to be able to hold a Picasso in your hands."

 Picasso spent much of the late 1940s at his villa above the town of Vallauris in the south of France and it was then that he first visited the Madoura Pottery workshop.
 Picasso was so taken with the work that he asked to be introduced to the owners, Suzanne and Georges Ramié, who welcomed him into their studio.
 Picasso was given free use of the studio and materials in exchange for allowing the Ramiés to sell his ceramic editions.
 Suzanne Ramié shared her vast experience in the craft of ceramics with Picasso and she appears alongside him in numerous photographs during his time in the workshop.